kiquetal/oreilly-book-grokking-concurrency/chapters/chapter-five.md

 Unnamed pipe: can only be used by related tasks(ex child-parent processes).
 Created using the pipe() system call.
 Unnamed pipes dissapear after the task finish using them.
  Pipe operatios are similar to file operations

+Named pipe: Allow transfer of data between tasks according to the FIFO which means that the first data written to the pipe is the first data read from the pipe.
+ Named pipes are created using the mkfifo() system call and can be used by unrelated tasks.
+ Named pipes persist after the tasks finish using them until they are deleted.

+##### Message Queues

 Reading from a pipe is a blocking operation.
 If a process attempts to read from an empty pipe, it will pause until data becomes available.
 In the provided `pipes.py` example, the `Reader` thread calls `self.conn.recv()`, which blocks execution until the `Writer` thread sends data using `self.conn.send()`.